Biofuels

 A biofuel handling portfolio

 Bruks Siwertell is able to help biofuel producers and biorefineries at every point in their supply chains.
-Biomass products are traded on international and national markets and often transported by barge or larger bulk carriers.
+Biomass pellets and raw materials for biofuel and biomass production are traded on international and national markets and often transported by barge or larger bulk carriers.

 In the port, our Siwertell ship unloaders can continuously discharge grain and soybean biofuels at rated capacities of up to 1,800t/h and our lightweight loaders offer capacities of up to 2,000t/h.